 As the Deep Field operates at the intersection of cultural experience, theoretical discourse and practice research, this approach could be described as a method in which ‘context is half the work’1.
 Our methods therefore reflect both the expertise of the artists, as well as providing practical and ethical support for research.
 This includes the planning of rigorous groundwork, fieldwork as well as engagement with the production of artistic research outputs for exhibition, screening or publication.

 To date, we are supporting ambitious research proposals ranging from projects exploring deep time and the geological; in oceanic seascapes, mountain laboratories and across data networks, to the microscopic and organic; in quantum physics, xenofeminism and towards post-natural or science fictional settings.
 Each project is grounded by the specific practice of the artist, or collaborators, who shape this inquiry.

-Research projects and graduates can make use of our high end computing and production facilities for processing and developing all of their project work.
-In our research studio they have access to moving image and data processing and editing, emergent 3d technologies – VR, physical workshops etc, all with full technical support.
+In our own research studio there is dedicated access to moving image and data processing and editing, emergent 3d technologies – VR.
+We can also access physical art / sculpture and casting workshops etc, all with full technical support.

 - Image Credit: Still from A Borderline Conception Lying at the Extreme Edge of the World of Appearances.
 Project on the becoming-planetary-body of technological monitoring apparatus during deployment of the ‘Gigaton Volume Detector’ neutrino telescope at Lake Baikal, Siberia.
 Supported by the Akademie Schloss Solitude, Deutsche Electron Synchrotron, and Irkutsk State University.
 Jol Thoms 2017-2019.